-The Securities Act and regulations enacted thereunder by the SVS provide that any person who, either directly or through other persons or legal entities, owns or acquires 10 per cent or more of the capital of a public corporation and every director and manager of such public corporation (notwithstanding the number of shares they own), shall report his stock ownership to the SVS and to the stock exchanges where such company has listed its shares no later than the day after any purchase or any transfer of shares is made, or any commitment or contract is signed.
+The Securities Act and regulations enacted thereunder by the SVS provide that any person who, either directly or through other persons or legal entities, owns or acquires 10 per cent or more of the capital of a public corporation and every director and manager of such public corporation (notwithstanding the number of shares they own), shall report his stock ownership to the SVS and to the stock exchanges where such company has listed its shares no later than the day after any purchase or any transfer of shares is made, or any commitment or contract is signed or the entering into any contract or derivative product linked to the value of shares of such company.
 The SVS must receive such reports through its online system of information delivery, the SEIL.
-Likewise, owners of a large shareholding in a public corporation and its directors and managers must report, as described above, the entering into any contract or derivative linked to the value of shares of such company.